sherrli/Testing-Automation/README.md

 # Testing-Automation

 Automated browser tests written for UCSC Information Technology Services.
+Headless variations on the scripts, that I run in the Jenkins/Nebula pipeline, are located in headless.

 Test scripts written using Python3, Selenium API, chromedriver, geckodriver, and LastPass CLI.
 The webdriver object opens websites and and interacts with webelements.